PanJiaChen/vue-element-admin-site/docs/guide/essentials/style.md

 ## CSS Modules

-In the code of style development, two problems stand out:
+In the code of stylIn the style development process, there are two issues are more prominent:

 - Global pollution —— The selector in the CSS file is global.
 The same name selector in different files, according to the order in the build generation file, the styles generated later will overwrite the previous ones.

 - Selector complex —— In order to avoid the above problems, we have to be careful when writing styles, the name of the class will be marked with a range of restrictions, multi-person development is also very easy to lead to the chaos of the naming style.
 The classnames getting longer and longer.
 Eventually, it's hard to maintain.

-Fortunately vue provides us with [scoped](https://vue-loader.vuejs.org/en/features/scoped-css.html) can easily solve the above problem.
+Fortunately vue provides us with [scoped](https://vue-loader.vuejs.org/guide/scoped-css.html#mixing-local-and-global-styles) can easily solve the above problem.
 As the name suggests, it adds a scoped concept to css.

 ```css
  /* Compile before */